Teachers & Staff

 Erin has been a PADC mom since 2014, as soon as her daughter turned three.
 Erin and her family, along with their pets, moved to Delaware in 2012 and all have fallen in love with the community.
 Erin has two kids, Mitch and Millie and three fur babies.

 Starting in 2006, Erin worked as a preschool teacher and was a SACC director for elementary students before moving to Delaware, when she became a stay at home mother.
-After being a stay at home mom for six years, Erin now works as a supervisor in a large chain children’s boutique.
-She is excited about being in the shop and getting to know the dancers.
+After being a stay at home mom for six years, Erin now works as a supervisor in a large chain boutique.
+She loves being in the office and helping the dance families.

 In her free time, Erin enjoys crocheting, reading, painting, and spending time with her family.